 Olfaction as a whole depends on several aspects: perception—the ability to detect the presence of a volatile compound in the air or water; discrimination—the ability to distinguish different signals in a chemically complex environment; identification—the ability to recognize a signal and compare it with previously memorized information.

-The olfactory bulb has been implicated in certain types of olfactory learning and memory (Gheusi et al. 2000), discriminates odor cues in a complex olfactory environment (Doucette et al. 2007), and enhances the sensitivity of odor detection (Jia et al. 2014).
-The olfactory information is primarily coded at the olfactory bulb level, and it is then transmitted via pyramidal neurons to the olfactory cortex.
+The olfactory bulb has been implicated in certain types of olfactory learning and memory (Gheusi et al. 2000), discriminating odor cues in a complex olfactory environment (Doucette et al. 2007), and enhancing the sensitivity of odor detection (Jia et al. 2014).
+The olfactory information is coded primarily at the olfactory bulb level, then transmitted via pyramidal neurons to the olfactory cortex.
 Different studies in animal models indicate that the right hemisphere responds to novel (unexpected) stimuli, arousal odors, and threatening stimuli.
 The left hemisphere responds to familiar stimuli and nonaversive smells.

 Other studies show how nosework (Duranton & Horowitz, 2018) and environmental enrichment (Hubrecht, 1993) are essential to dogs’ welfare.

-Food bowls and their use in dogs’ (and other species’) daily routines are a human culture.
+Food bowls and their use in dogs’ (and other species’) daily routines are human cultures.
 Some dogs under human care have food always available, and others have specific schedules.
-There are controversial and polarizing moral discussions around the idea that “dogs are not in nature” and thus mimicking the natural environment isn’t needed.
-This position can seem to me a bit selfish and, on some occasions, hypocritical, since we are the ones who have removed dogs from nature, deciding everything for them and using them in activities for our benefit, including scent detection.
+There are controversial and polarizing moral discussions around the idea that “dogs are not in nature,” and thus, mimicking the natural environment isn’t needed.
+This position can seem to me a bit selfish and, on some occasions, hypocritical since we are the ones who have removed dogs from nature, deciding everything for them and using them in activities for our benefit, including scent detection.

 Jeremy Koster (2021) has an interesting paper about canine studies in “native dogs.”
 He concludes that “Samples of diverse populations are needed for holistic perspectives on the evolution of domestic dogs.
 The available evidence suggests that most dogs, both in contemporary and prehistoric settings, differ substantially from NATIVE dogs.
 Most dogs lack the distinctive genotypes that characterize modern breeds, and their ontogeny has occurred in environments that diverge considerably from the social and ecological settings inhabited by NATIVE dogs.
 In multiple dimensions, from endocrinology to cognition, the unique phenotypes of domestic dogs have been shaped by this history.”

 The feeding behaviors of natural-living wolves show many differences from those of domestic dogs; free-ranging dogs do not tend to show cooperative hunting behaviors and instead rely on humans for food (Mangalam and Singh, 2013).
 When domestic dogs are kept as companions and placed in a confined space, such as a house with essential resources, such as food, opportunities for competition may increase.
 Resource guarding behavior is still observed in domestic companion dogs (Guy et al., 2001a) in variable degrees and types (Jacobs, 2016) and remains a problematic behavior for pet owners (Pirrone et al., 2015).
-For dog owners in multi-dog households, resource guarding between dogs is a serious issue given the consistent and frequent interaction between conspecifics (Siracusa, 2016).
+Resource guarding between dogs is a serious issue for dog owners in multi-dog households, given the consistent and frequent interaction between conspecifics (Siracusa, 2016).
 I can’t entirely agree with Guy et al. and Siracusa’s ambiguous term “resource guarding” since we only find it mainly in the dog literature as a gentle way to describe dominant behavior.

 A study by Dr. Abrantes and Anders Hallgren (1986) confirms that the dog’s ancestor, the wolf, Canis lupus lupus, is at work eight to 16 hours within every 24 hours.
 In nature, the wolf works for its food through tasks like: